Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_backend_address_pool_configuration"></a> [backend\_address\_pool\_configuration](#input\_backend\_address\_pool\_configuration)

-Description:   String variable that determines the target virtual network for potential backend pools.
+Description:   String variable that determines the target virtual network for potential backend pools, at the load balancer level.
+  You can specify the `virutal_network_resource_id` at the pool level or backend address level.
   If using network interfaces, leave this variable empty.

 Type: `string`